 Proposed methodology

-The proposed methodological approach applies to buildings whose structure can be reconducted to ideal and canonized shapes, also by referring to architectural treatises or construction rules.
+The proposed methodological approach applies to buildings whose structure can be reconducted to ideal and canonised shapes, often by referring to architectural treatises or construction rules.

-The method results very effective when recurring architectural elements are present and allows an easier shift from survey data to 3D informative models.
+The method simplifies the process of transforming survey data into 3D informative models and is very effective when recurring architectural elements are present.

 It is based on the following steps:

-Point cloud optimization, with scans registration, noise/obstacle removal and subsampling.
+Point cloud optimisation, including scan registration, noise/obstacle removal and subsampling;

-Semantic segmentation and classification manually performed over the registered point cloud.
+Semantic segmentation and classification performed manually over the registered point cloud;

-NURBS-based modeling of typical and recurring building components characterized by morphological complexity.
+NURBS-based modelling of typical and recurring building components characterised by morphological complexity;

-Generation of a parametric model of the heritage object in a Building Information Modeling platform.
-NURBS created elements are imported as mass components.
+Generation of a parametric model of the heritage object in a BIM platform with NURBS-based elements imported as mass components;

-Semantic enrichment of the model, where documentary or analytical sources are connected to the geometry of building components.
+Semantic enrichment of the model, in which documentary or analytical sources are connected to the geometry of building components.

-In steps 2. and 3., reference is usually made to architectural treatises for elements recognition, profile generation and shape modeling.
+In steps 2 and 3, reference is usually made to architectural treatises for element recognition, profile generation and shape modelling.

-In step 4, a NURBS-based reconstruction is used to bring back the identified repetitive typological elements to their ideal geometries.
-This approach offers several advantages to the creation of parametric geometries, also for the improvement of the Scan-to-BIM workflow:
+In step 4, a NURBS-based reconstruction is used to bring the identified repetitive typological elements back to their ideal geometries.
+This approach offers several advantages for the creation of parametric geometries and for the improvement of the scan-to-BIM workflow:

-Elements can be created in a faster and more accurate manner, by making use of a free-form modeling software, e.g. Rhinoceros, by Robert McNeel & Associates.
+Elements can be created in a faster and more accurate manner by making use of a free-form modelling software, e.g. Rhinoceros, by Robert McNeel & Associates.